ntkhoi2810/preprocess-medical-data/README.md

 2. Processes each chunk using the Gemini model
 3. Merges the processed chunks back together
 4. Uploads the processed data to Hugging Face

+## Configuration

+You can adjust the configuration parameters in `src/main.py` if needed, including:
+- Paths for input/output directories
+- Chunk size for text splitting
+- Gemini model to use
+- Delay between API calls

 ## Requirements